 There are two things that really piss travellers off: long lines and wasting money.
-At Lima’s Jorge Chavez International Airport you get both, compliments of what feels like a sneaky airport scam.
+At Jorge Chavez International Airport in Lima you get both, compliments of what feels like a sneaky airport scam.
 Here’s how it works.

 Once you get closer to the ticket counter, a group of airport authority workers/teeny-boppers (OK to be fair they’re probably at least 17) will greet you, grab your passport, look at it and…yeah.
 At first glance, it appears they don’t actually do anything other than stand there and make you feel kind of awkward.